 Summary

-This scoping review surveys the emerging landscape of artificial intelligence-assisted dietary assessment tools and their potential applications in clinical nutrition practice.
-The authors examine how machine learning and algorithmic approaches might enhance traditional dietary assessment methods, whilst identifying evidence gaps and implementation challenges.
-The review contributes to understanding how digital innovations could support more efficient and personalised nutrition care delivery, though practical adoption barriers in healthcare settings remain significant.
+This scoping review synthesises emerging evidence on artificial intelligence-assisted dietary assessment tools and their potential applications in clinical nutrition practice.
+The authors examine how machine learning approaches might enhance traditional dietary assessment methods whilst mapping evidence gaps and implementation challenges.
+The work contributes to understanding how digital innovations could support more efficient and personalised nutrition care delivery, though significant practical adoption barriers in healthcare settings persist.

 Key measures